EthanHeilman/BlockSizeDebate/README.md

 *5.1.1 The effect of this can be dramatically reduced by storing the UTXO database on disk,<a>[10](#footnote10)</sup> and by storing it more efficiently.*

-Argument6 Con: When Would A Hardfork Occur?
+Argument 6 Con: When Would A Hardfork Occur?
 =========

 Nearly any automated solution will have problems with it, so how can we solve those problems?